PanosGreg/Invoke-AzCommand/readme.md

 ## Official documentation from MS

 The Microsoft page for running scripts on Windows VMs through `Invoke-AzVMRunCommand` for reference.
-Where you can see the limitations of "Run Command".
+Where you can see the limitations of "Run Command", like the 4KB output limit and the 4MB input limit.
 [Run scripts in your Windows VM by using action Run Commands](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/run-command)

 ## Out-Of-Scope